AsierCL/Logisim-PC/README.md

 ### Save ALU result in memory

 This instruction allows the result obtained in the arithmetic logic unit (ALU) to be stored in memory.
 The fields of this instruction are 5: 8 empty bits, 2 bits of register action code (11), then 2 bits to choose the memory cell, and another 2 bits to choose the bank.
-Finally, the code for this instruction (01).
+Finally, the code for this instruction (10).

 #### ||| This function will be implemented in the future |||

+### ALU Operation

+With this instruction, we will operate with the values previously loaded in records A and B. This is the only asynchronous operation of the computer.
+It consists of 11 empty bits, 3 operation, and 2 bits of the Instruction Code (11).

+- 11 bits vacios

+- 3 bits operation
+  - 000 Transfer A
+  - 001 A++
+  - 010 A+B
+  - 011 A+B+1
+  - 100 A+(¬B) 1's Complement
+  - 101 A+(¬B)+1 2's Complement
+  - 110 A--
+  - 111 Transfer A